 Broccoli Cheese Soup

 I blasted my heater on the way to the gym today.
 It was a chilly 68 degrees.
 Don’t laugh.
 This Arizona/Florida girl likes the heat.
 Anytime I have to put real shoes on, besides my flip flops, I get grumpy and agitated.
-The cool front had me craving some real comfort food and it seems like I always turn to Mel’s Kitchen Cafe for that.
+The cool front had me craving some real comfort food and it seems like I always turn to soup for that.

 Let me tell you something about broccoli cheese soup.
 A couple of years ago I was in charge of making soup for 250 women.
 We had a couple of different flavors but the broccoli cheese soup was gone WAY before the others.
 It tends to be a crowd favorite.
 This soup is thick, creamy, cheesy, and easy to make.
 I love the flavor that the Swiss cheese adds.